Rapid HIV Testing

-The Missouri Department of Health and Senior Services (DHSS) conducts HIV Counseling, Testing, and Referral (CTR) services directly and indirectly for the citizens of Missouri.
-This is done through the CTR Program and the STD HIV Disease Investigation Unit.
-In an effort to provide effective services to any and all clients, the CTR Program has established the following program goals:
+The Missouri Department of Health and Senior Services (DHSS) contracts with local partners to provide Rapid HIV Testing services for the citizens of Missouri.
+This is done through the HIV Testing Program.
+In an effort to provide effective services to any and all clients, the HIV Testing Program has established the following program goals:

 - To increase the early detection of HIV infection for those infected.

 - To prevent HIV infection for those at risk.